elastic-interval/pretenst-com/_posts/2020-06-15-prefab-tension-1.md

 ![connect][connect-0]

 It turned out to be easier once I hung the tension network from a cord so that I could insert the rods one by one.
-The rods are not connected to the balls so it was a beautiful thing to observe the tensegrity taking shape with each rods only pushing on a pair of balls.
+The rods are not connected to the balls so it was a beautiful thing to observe the tensegrity taking shape with each of the rods only pushing on a pair of balls.

 ![hang][hang-1]